Best Cheap Health Insurance in Connecticut (2026)

 Rising health care costs, more expensive prescription drugs and expiring government subsidies are driving up the cost of health insurance in Connecticut.

-The Connecticut state government has agreed to let insurance companies raise prices by roughly 17%, on average, for 2026.
-That's much higher than the typical annual increase.
-Three of the largest reasons for this sudden price jump include rising prescription drug costs, more expensive medical services and greater demand for health care.
-Expiring COVID-19-era federal subsidies are also expected to push up the cost of medical insurance in Connecticut.
+Three of the main reasons for this sudden price jump include rising prescription drug costs, more expensive medical services and greater demand for health care.
+Expiring COVID-19-era federal subsidies have also pushed up the cost of medical insurance in Connecticut.

 Tips for getting cheaper Connecticut health insurance in 2026